rancher/steve/README.md

 [v3.APIService](https://pkg.go.dev/github.com/rancher/rancher/pkg/apis/management.cattle.io/v3#APIService)
-custom resource (which is distinct from the built-in Kubernetes [v1.APIService](https://kubernetes.io/docs/reference/kubernetes-api/cluster-resources/api-service-v1/) resource.
+custom resource (which is distinct from the built-in Kubernetes [v1.APIService](https://kubernetes.io/docs/reference/kubernetes-api/cluster-resources/api-service-v1/) resource).
 Then Rancher runs a middleware handler that routes incoming requests to defined endpoints.
 The external services follow the same process of using a defined secret containing a URL and token to connect and authenticate to Rancher.
 This aggregation is defined independently and does not use steve's